eikendev/breaking-bridgefy-again/README.md

 # Breaking Bridgefy, again

-We will publish the code for our proof of concepts here later.
+This repository contains the code for our proof of concept attacks.
+You can find out more about our attacks in our [FAQ](https://eikendev.github.io/breaking-bridgefy-again/).